Eric Greitens: Other aspects

 In 2017, Greitens criticized fellow Republicans Denny Hoskins and Paul Wieland on social media.
 Hoskins and Wieland were the two Republican senators who voted to allow raises in legislative pay to take effect.
 (Six other senators cast no vote on the matter.)
 Greitens had personally pressured lawmakers to vote down the raise.
 Hoskins and Wieland described their meetings with Greitens as tense, with Wieland in particular characterizing the meetings as intimidation and saying that he felt insulted.

 Greitens approved a plan to cut more than two dozen state boards and commissions, in line with a 2017 Boards and Commissions Task Force report that outlined ways to eliminate 439 gubernatorial appointments and to eliminate or merge numerous state boards and commissions.
-He ordered the sale of 30 cars from the state's Office of Administration General Services fleet and the sale of one of the state's two state-owned passenger planes.
+He ordered the sale of 30 cars from the state's Office of Administration General Services fleet and the sale of one of two state-owned passenger planes.
 Greitens released $4 million in biodiesel facility subsidies, which was originally withheld because of concerns about a prospective state budget shortfall.

 Greitens ended a longstanding state policy against using tax dollars to aid religious groups.
 His decision came a week before the U.S. Supreme Court heard arguments in the case of Trinity Lutheran Church of Columbia v.
 Comer.
 The lawsuit challenged a 2012 decision by the Missouri Department of Natural Resources to deny the Columbia church a grant to replace the gravel on its playground with softer, safer material.
 Greitens instructed the Department of Natural Resources to allow religious organizations to apply for and be eligible to receive those grants.